tlevine/www.thomaslevine.com/content/!/about/index.md

 He holds and has held any number of positions at any number of prestigious artistic institutions.

-In his work,
+In his work, he creates political performances for specialized audiences.
-he creates political performances for specialized audiences in order to provoke collective inquiry into the origins of present realities and to call attention to the complexities of social inertia.
+He seeks to provoke collective inquiry into the origins of present realities and to call attention to the complexities of social inertia.

 ## Businessy version
 Thomas has worked with any number of hip startups and